thomasmaurice1/thomasmaurice1/README.md

 # Hi there, I'm Thomas Maurice

-## I'm a 22 years old French Engineering living in Barcelona
+## I'm a 24 years old French Engineering living in Paris

+With my associate Louis Leenhardt, we co-founded [Pacha](https://getpacha.com) a startup in the field of procurement.
+It was a SaaS helping procurement teams to manage indirect spend.

+The prototype had these features :

+- User management and authentification
+- Custom intake forms creation with a no-code builder (using the awesome [ReactFlow](https://reactflow.dev/) library)
+- Vendor management

-- I'm currently working as a Junior FullStack Developer at [Bsport](https://pro.bsport.io/fr/home/)
+During my gap year, I was working as a Junior FullStack Developer at [Bsport](https://pro.bsport.io/fr/home/)

 - My work at Bsport:
   - Taking part in the sprint :running:
   - Developping features for the backoffice :star2: